hoichi/be-good/README.md

 ### Basics: be

-The basest building block is the `be` fabric:
+The basest building block is the `be` factory:

 ```ts
 import isString from 'lodash/isString'